skylarbpayne/rag-evaluation/talk_outline.md

 ### Weekly Evaluation Routine

 #### 1. Chunking Health Check
-- [ ] Sample 20 random chunks, verify coherence
+- [ ] Sample 20 random chunks, verify coherence rate >95%
-- [ ] Check metadata accuracy on new content
+- [ ] Test metadata accuracy on 50 chunks
-- [ ] Verify no critical information spans are split
+- [ ] Run coverage test: 20 questions that should be answerable

 #### 2. Retrieval Performance Audit
-- [ ] Hit rate > 90% on test queries
+- [ ] Relevance rate >85% on 100 query-chunk pairs
-- [ ] Precision@3 > 80%
-- [ ] Sufficiency check: Can humans answer from retrieved context?
+- [ ] Sufficiency rate >75% (can humans answer from context?)
-- [ ] Test recent edge cases that came up in production
+- [ ] Precision@3 >80% on 50 test queries
+- [ ] Check constraint accuracy on date/version-specific queries

 #### 3. Generation Quality Monitoring
-- [ ] Faithfulness score > 95%
+- [ ] Faithfulness rate >95% (claims supported by context)
+- [ ] Test hallucination resistance: questions with insufficient context
-- [ ] Zero tolerance for confident hallucinations
+- [ ] Completeness check on multi-part questions
-- [ ] User feedback sentiment trending positive
+- [ ] Actionability score from human evaluators

 ### The One Thing to Remember
-**Don't just measure performance—measure the right kind of performance for each stage.**

-Your chunking doesn't need to be semantically perfect, it needs to be complete and searchable.
-Your retrieval doesn't need to find everything, it needs to find sufficient relevant information.
-Your generation doesn't need to be creative, it needs to be faithful and useful.
+Each stage has its own job.
+Measure what matters for that job.

+Chunking: Complete and findable information
+Retrieval: Relevant and sufficient context
+Generation: Faithful and actionable answers

 ---

 ## Conclusion: Take Action Monday Morning

 ### Your Homework
-1. **Pick one stage** that's causing the most pain
+1. **Pick one stage** causing the most pain
-2. **Implement the diagnostic tests** we covered for that stage
-3. **Run the evaluation** on your current system
+2. **Run one diagnostic test** from this talk
-4. **Fix the highest-impact issue** you find
+3. **Fix the biggest issue** you find
+4. **Measure the improvement**
-5. **Repeat** for the next stage
+5. **Move to the next stage**

 ### Resources
 - Evaluation frameworks: RAGAS, DeepEval, LangFuse
-- Metrics implementation examples: [GitHub repo link]
+- Code examples: [GitHub repo link]
-- Further reading: RAG failure funnel deep dive

-**Remember**: Perfect is the enemy of good.
-Start measuring something, anything, and iterate from there.
+Start with one test.
+Perfect is the enemy of good.